KsyLight/portfolio-ds-ml/README.md

 **Stack:** Python, Streamlit, Transformers, XLM-RoBERTa, PostgreSQL, Docker, GitHub API

-**Result:** 1st place in the “ProЦифру” ML case championship.
+**Result:** 1st place in the “ProЦифру” case competition.

 ---

 ## 2. RAG Search Service for a Corporate Excel Registry

+**Link:** private / non-public project
 **Project type:** internship / commercial project
 **Area:** RAG, search, tabular data processing, LLM

 A prototype of an intelligent search service for a corporate Excel-based project registry.
-The source data was not a set of plain documents, but a group of connected tables: projects, scenarios, R&D items, suppliers, benchmarking materials and relations between entities.
+The source data is a group of connected tables: projects, scenarios, R&D items, suppliers, benchmarking materials and relations between entities.

 The service converts Excel rows into structured searchable documents, builds a search index and supports both exact keyword search and semantic search.
-The answer is generated using retrieved sources, so the user can verify the result.
+The answer is generated using retrieved sources.

 **Implemented:**